jmayerdev/foreverinthebasement/README.md

 <h2 align="center">World Explanation: Skip to Installation Steps if you don't care!</h2>

 Voxy adds LODs to Minecraft.
-You can see extremely far.
+You can see extremely far with little impact to performance.
 The LODs are rendered client-side, meaning you cannot see other players or changes from other players until you visit them within the "real" render distance (10 chunks).
 I wish this was something I could improve, but for now Voxy is a client-side mod only.

 On the server, I set a square world border & pre-generated all chunks 16,000 blocks wide (8,000 block radius from spawn).
 This means you cannot travel past X & Y: 8000 to -8000.
 This is for server performance, Voxy, and to allow future Minecraft content to generate outside of the border.
 I can edit this border later, but this is the starting point for practicality.